Svetlana Khorkina

 Svetlana Vasilyevna Khorkina (Светлана Васильевна Хоркина; born 19 January 1979) is a retired Russian artistic gymnast.
-She competed at the 1996 Summer Olympics, the 2000 Summer Olympics, and the 2004 Summer Olympics.
+She competed in three Summer Olympics: 1996 Summer Olympics, 2000 Summer Olympics, and 2004 Summer Olympics.
 During her career, Khorkina won seven Olympic medals and twenty World Championship medals.
 Over time, she medaled in every event at the World Artistic Gymnastics Championships.
 She was also the first gymnast to win three all-around titles at the World Championships and only the second female artistic gymnast ever, after Nadia Comăneci, to win three European All-Around titles.
 Khorkina is regarded as one of the most successful female gymnasts of all time.

 At the opening ceremony of the 2019 Winter Universiade she lit the fire, together with bandy player Sergey Lomanov.

 Senior career

 1994–1996

 In April 1994, Khorkina competed at the World Championships in Brisbane, Australia.
 She placed ninth in the all around with a score of 38.805.
 In the event finals, she placed second on vault scoring 9.800, second on uneven bars scoring 9.875, and eighth on floor scoring 8.487.
 In November 1994, Khorkina competed at the World Team Championships in Dortmund, Germany.
 She contributed an all-around score of 39.450 toward the Russian team's third-place finish.

 In October 1995, Khorkina competed at the World Championships in Sabae, Japan.
 In the all around final, she placed second with a score of 39.130.
 In the event finals, she placed fifth on vault scoring 9.618 and first on uneven bars scoring 9.900.
 In April 1996, Khorkina competed at the World Championships in San Juan, Puerto Rico.
 She placed fifth on vault scoring 9.637 and first on uneven bars scoring 9.787.
 In May 1996, Khorkina competed at the European Championships in Birmingham, United Kingdom.
 She helped Russia win the silver medal in the team final and came sixth in the all around final with a score of 38.549.
 In the event finals, she placed fourth on vault scoring 9.725 and first on uneven bars scoring 9.825.